aws-samples/amazon-ai-building-better-bots/README.md

 ## Lambda Function
 1. Create the `cafeOrderCoffee` function by saving `cafeOrderCoffee_lambda.js` as a Node.js 6.10 function
 	- To work independently in a shared environment, use your initials in the function name (e.g., `cafeOrderCoffeeXXX`)
-    - You can get the function source [here](https://github.com/awslabs/amz-ai-building-better-bots/blob/master/src/index.js)
+    - You can get the function source [here](https://github.com/aws-samples/amazon-ai-building-better-bots/blob/master/src/index.js)
     - (No need to set up a trigger; you can accept default values for most of the configuration)
     - Choose an IAM role that includes the `AWSLambdaBasicExecutionRole` Managed Policy.
 If no such role exists, you can create a new IAM Role using one of these approaches:
-        - Choose "Create new role from template(s)", provide a role name, and choose `Basic Lambda permissions` from the "Policy templates" dropdown
+        - Choose "Create new role from template(s)", provide a role name, and choose `Simple Microservice permissions` from the "Policy templates" dropdown
         - Choose "Create a Custom role", which should open up a new tab where an IAM role is shown; review the policy document and click "Allow"
 1. Configure the Test event and test to confirm the function works as expected (see `cafeOrderCoffee_test.json`)
-    - you can get the event source [here](https://github.com/awslabs/amz-ai-building-better-bots/blob/master/test/cafeOrderCoffee_test.json)
+    - you can get the event source [here](https://github.com/aws-samples/amazon-ai-building-better-bots/blob/master/test/cafeOrderCoffee_test.json)
 1. You'll notice that the function checks the bot name it receives (``if (event.bot.name !== 'CoffeeBot')``); remember to change this value in the function and in the test event to match the name you used for your bot

 ## Test the bot
 1. From the Lex Console, select the `CoffeeBot` bot and choose `Latest` from the version drop down to make changes
 1. Modify the `cafeOrderBeverageIntent` Intent
-	-  Add `Thanks for choosing PressoBot!` as the "Goodbye message"
 	- Associate it with the new `cafeOrderCoffee` Lambda function (select "Lambda function" in the "Lambda initialization and validation" area)
 		-  When prompted, allow Amazon Lex to call your new function
 	- Associate it with the new `cafeOrderCoffee` Lambda function for (select "Lambda function" in the "Fulfillment" area); remember to click "Save Intent"
-    	-  The Lambda function overrides the "Goodbye message"
 1. Build the bot
 1. Test using the Amazon Lex Console; do you see any responses when you ask `May I have a mocha?`